awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 ## IAM roles for Amazon Kendra experiences<a name="iam-roles-amazon-kendra-experiences"></a>

+When you use the [CreateExperience](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateExperience.html) or [UpdateExperience](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateExperience.html) APIs to create or update a search application, you must supply a role that has permission to access the necessary operations and IAM Identity Center\.

 ### IAM roles for Amazon Kendra search experience<a name="iam-roles-search-app-experience"></a>

-When you use the [CreateExperience](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateExperience.html) or [UpdateExperience](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateExperience.html) APIs to create or update a search application, you must supply a role that has permission to access the necessary operations and IAM Identity Center>\.

 A required role policy to allow Amazon Kendra to access `Query` operations, `QuerySuggestions` operations, `SubmitFeedback` operations, and IAM Identity Center that stores your user and group information\.